 Not to be spoiler-y, but what it comes down to is, everything you’ve read, everything good and thrilling and exciting thing that happened that you liked about the book, turned out to have happened for no fucking reason at all.

-One of my least favourite literary devices that author sometimes use is when a simple conversation or question shared between characters could have cleared everything up and avoided all the issues.
+One of the worst literary devices that authors seem to use in abundance in crime fiction, is when a simple conversation or question shared between characters could have cleared everything up and avoided all the issues.
 I hate miscommunication as a plot device.
 And this whole novel relies on it, and then some.
 In the end, the villain might as well have said, “Oh, sorry, my bad.”

 Wayward Pines is one of my favourite trilogies.